 Uber, Lyft, and other ridesharing and gig work apps all have a reputation when it comes to contacting support.
 For one, it’s often difficult to figure out how to contact anyone in the first place.
 Second, it often seems like you’re communicating with a bot or someone who doesn’t understand what you are trying to explain or accomplish.

 Uber Eats is no exception.
 One thing almost everyone can agree on is that you don’t want to have to deal with support… ever.

 However, what if you absolutely have to?
 Wouldn’t it be great to know the best ways to do it?
 Let’s go over the ways Uber suggests getting in contact with Uber Eats support, as well as the ways that have proven successful.

-Watch our video on how to contact Uber Eats support: Uber Eats Driver: How To Contact Uber Eats Support In 2021
+Watch our video on how to contact Uber Eats support: Uber Eats Driver: How To Contact Uber Eats Support

 Top Ways To Contact Uber Eats Support

 Much like with how to contact Uber, if you’re an Uber Eats driver, you can go to your nearest Greenlight Hub to find in-person support.
 The people there are tasked with helping you out in the best ways possible.
 They are often faster at getting you solutions to your problems and they tend to understand your issues if you’re able to clearly communicate what is going on.

 One way that has proven successful is to go on Uber Eats’ social media sites and ask your questions there.
 On their Facebook page, Uber Eats has representatives reach out to people posting about issues to help resolve them.